mofopeajani/Surrogate-modeling-for-CO2-storage/README.md

 ## 5. Evaluation

-Model accuracy will be assessed using:
+Model accuraccies were assessed using:

 - **RMSE**, **MAE**, **R²** for pressure and CO₂ saturation
 - **SSIM** for structural similarity